By Zhou Tao

 All Denominations Are to Return Under God’s Dominion

-Brother Yuan read to me a section of the word of God, “There are several major religions in the world, and each has its own head, or leader, and the followers are spread across different countries and regions all over the world; every country, be it large or small, has different religions within it.
+Brother Yuan read to me a section of the, “There are several major religions in the world, and each has its own head, or leader, and the followers are spread across different countries and regions all over the world; every country, be it large or small, has different religions within it.
 However, regardless of how many religions there are across the world, all people within the universe ultimately exist under the guidance of one God, and their existence is not guided by religious heads or leaders.
 Which is to say that mankind is not guided by a particular religious head or leader; instead the whole of mankind is led by the Creator, who created the heavens and earth, and all things, and also created mankind—and this is a fact.
 Although the world has several major religions, regardless of how great they are, they all exist under the dominion of the Creator, and none of them can exceed the scope of this dominion.
 The development of mankind, social progress, the development of natural sciences—each is inseparable from the arrangements of the Creator, and this work is not something that can be done by a particular religious head.
 Religious heads are merely the leaders of a particular religion, and cannot represent God, or the One who created the heavens and earth and all things.
 Religious heads can lead all those within the entire religion, but cannot command all creatures beneath the heavens—this is a universally acknowledged fact.
 Religious heads are mere leaders, and cannot stand equal to God (the Creator).
 All things are in the hands of the Creator, and in the end they will all return to the hands of the Creator.
 Mankind was originally made by God, and regardless of the religion, every person will return under the dominion of God—this is inevitable.
 Only God is the Most High among all things, and the highest ruler among all creatures must also return under His dominion.
 No matter how high the status of man, he cannot take mankind to a suitable destination, and no one is able to class all things according to kind.”

 He added, “From these words of God, we can see that no matter how many religions there are in a country, no matter how many leaders there are in each religion, and no matter how high their status or how many people they lead, they aren’t in charge of mankind’s destiny.
 Not a single person or thing is able to escape the Creator’s orchestrations and arrangements.
 All exist under the dominion of the Creator.
 At the end of the day, all true believers will leave each denomination to follow the Creator.
 They will no longer follow or worship anyone.
 There will be no denominations in the future.
 All denominations created by man or woman will be destroyed by God.”